miklevin/Pipulate.com/software.md

 This trick doesn't always work, but when it does, it's glorious.
 Sometimes you have to poke around.
 You actually get back a ***list*** of DataFrames and have to grab the right one.
 This will grab a history of web browsers.
-You can see how instead of grabbing the zero'th list, we're grabbing the 1st.
-Python uses zero-based indexes, so "1" actually means the second df in the list:
+You can see how instead of grabbing the zero'th item in the list, we're grabbing the 1st.
+Python uses zero-based indexes, so "1" actually means the second df in the
+list:

 ```python
 ipythonmport pandas as pd